JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     failed process: `notaprogram`

 As with `xargs`/`grep` above, this may not always be desirable.
-In such cases, you can use `ignorestatus` to prevent an error from being raised in the latter case:
+In such cases, you can use `ignorestatus` to indicate that the command returning a non-zero value should not be considered an error:

     julia> run(ignorestatus(`false`))

     julia> run(ignorestatus(`notaprogram`))
     exec: No such file or directory
     failed process: `notaprogram`
-    in error, /Users/stefan/projects/julia/j/error.j:5
-    in run, /Users/stefan/projects/julia/j/process.j:470
-    in _jl_eval_user_input, /Users/stefan/projects/julia/j/client.j:59
-    in run_repl, /Users/stefan/projects/julia/j/client.j:92
-    in _start, /Users/stefan/projects/julia/j/client.j:206

-In the latter case since the error is that the executable doesn't exist, rather than simply that it returned a non-zero status, an error is still raised in the parent process.
+In the latter case since the executable doesn't even exist, rather than just that it returned a non-zero status, an error is still raised in the parent process.
 As we saw before, if you simply want to interpret the return-value of a program as true (zero) or false (non-zero), you can use the `success` function:

     julia> success(`true`)